 - (a) With a view to paving the way for future growth strategic objective and unlocking the shareholder's value, the Board of Directors of the Company at its meeting held on 29th March, 2016 approved the Scheme of arrangement between Deepak Fertilisers And Petrochemicals Corporation Limited and its wholly owned subsidiaries, SCM Fertichem Limited and Smartchem Technologies Limited ('the Scheme'), under sections 391 to 394 of the Companies Act, 1956.
-The Scheme provides for the transfer of Fertiliser and TAN undertaking ('the Undertakings') of the Company to SCM Fertichem Limited for a slump exchange consideration of ₹ 74,300 Lacs followed by transfer and vesting of the said Undertakings into Smartchem Technologies Limited for every equity share held in SCM Fertichem Limited.
-The appointed date as per the Scheme is 1st January, 2015. - (b) The Board of Directors of the Company at its meeting held on 5th November, 2015 approved a Scheme of Amalgamation of SCM Soilfert Limited, a wholly owned subsidiary, with the Company.
+The Scheme provides for the transfer of Fertiliser and TAN undertaking ('the Undertakings') of the Company to SCM Fertichem Limited for a slump exchange consideration of ₹74,300 Lacs followed by transfer and vesting of the said Undertakings into Smartchem Technologies Limited by way of de-merger for a consideration to be discharged by issue of one equity share of Smartchem Technologies Limited for every equity share held in SCM Fertichem Limited.
+The appointed date as per the Scheme is 1st January, 2015. - The Board of Directors of the Company at its meeting held on 5th November, 2015 approved a Scheme of Amalgamation of SCM Soilfert Limited, a wholly owned subsidiary, with the Company.
 The appointed date as per the Scheme is 1st April, 2015.